LixiaoTHU/LixiaoTHU.github.io/_pages/about.md

 <hr />

 I am a Ph.D. student at the [Department of Computer Science and Technology](https://www.cs.tsinghua.edu.cn/csen/) in [Tsinghua University](https://www.tsinghua.edu.cn/en/), advised by [Prof. Xiaolin Hu](http://xlhu.cn/) and [Prof. Bo Zhang](https://www.cs.tsinghua.edu.cn/csen/info/1059/4006.htm).
 I am a member of [TSAIL Group](https://ml.cs.tsinghua.edu.cn/), which is directed by [Prof. Bo Zhang](https://www.cs.tsinghua.edu.cn/csen/info/1059/4006.htm) and [Prof. Jun Zhu](https://ml.cs.tsinghua.edu.cn/~jun/index.shtml).
 I received my Bachelor’s degree at Department of Computer Science and Technology from [Tsinghua University](https://www.tsinghua.edu.cn/en/) in 2020.

 My research interests lie at the intersection of computer vision (CV) and machine learning (ML), with the goal of developing trustworthy multimodal computer vision systems that can achieve human‐level visual understanding and out-of-distribution (OOD) generalization.
-With this goal, I have explored the following areas:
+I have explored the following areas:

 <li> <b>Classical CV applications</b>: Improving the accuracy and robustness of general object detection, instance segmentation, and other tasks. </li>